SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 I'm not a fan of long-term contracts, so I was pleased to know that Aloe Care Health doesn't require them.
 You can cancel at any time without penalty or extra fees.
 Unlike Medical Guardian’s prices, which offer a slight discount when you pay annually versus monthly, Aloe Care Health doesn't offer discounts for paying ahead for service.

-Unlike other popular providers we've reviewed, including Lively, Aloe Care Health doesn't offer a warranty on their products.
+Like other popular providers we've reviewed, including Lively, Aloe Care Health offers a one-year limited warranty on their products.

 |System name||Equipment fee||Monthly rate||Type of protection||What’s included|